davidson16807/sublime_contextual_move/README.md

  * Toggle `Ctrl+=` to scroll.

- * Toggle `Ctrl+^` to move the text around - left/right to indent/unindent, up/down to transpose.
+ * Toggle `Ctrl+^` to move the text around - left/right to transpose characters, up/down to transpose lines.

  * Toggle `Ctrl+[` to fold/unfold text.

+ * Toggle `Ctrl+]` to indent/unindent and transpose by lines.

 Other keys will modify move behavior after being pressed.
 After pressing `Ctrl+U`, subsequent presses to `Ctrl+IK` will soft undo or soft redo.
 This does not change the existing `Ctrl+U` behavior.